Types of engagements

 Types of Engagements on Storetasker

 Storetasker supports three primary types of engagements for Experts: Projects, Repeat (Retainers), and Bills.
-Each has specific use cases, payment flows, and protections.
+Each has different payment flows, levels of protection, and ideal use cases.

 1. Project